iamdevonbutler/brahma/docs/architecture/terminology.md

 terms to later apply a lower-level understanding.

 Brahma projects can be deconstructed into:
-- resources
+- "resources"
-- config
+- "config"
-- static assets
+- "static assets"
-- dependencies
+- "dependencies"

 > If you want to find the secrets of the Brahma, think in terms of `resources`, `config`, `assets`, and resource `dependencies` - Thomas Edison